CamCove-Crichton/transporter/README.md

 - Added in a function for the user to input a delivery date required for the job, and it will repeat the request for the data until the date entered is a valid date to the format it requires
 - Created a fuction to validate date input from the user in a format of DD-MM-YYYY
 - Added in a function for the user to input a collection date for the job, and it will repeat the request until the input is valid.
 It utilises the same date validation function as the delivery date validation
+- Added in a function for the user to input a required delivery date for the job